elboukai/detection-of-verified-claims-tutorial/README.md

 ##  How to Evaluate and Tune Parameters

 The feature combination that performs best on CheckThat! benchmarks is (Boland et al. 2023)
-- Retrieval with `...`
+- Candidate retrieval with `all-mpnet-base-v2`
-- ...
+- ...TODO...
 - braycurtis similarity measure

 If you would like to evaluate if for your data, other feature combinations may yield better results, do the following:

-1. Prepare a goldstandard file (`gold.tsv`) for your query listing correct matches. ........ format?
+1. Prepare a goldstandard file (`gold.tsv`) for your query listing correct matches. ...TODO... format?
 2. Run SimBa with various combinations.
-3. Use CLEF's evaluation script to compute MAP@k scores.    ......... how?
+3. Use CLEF's evaluation script to compute MAP@k scores.    ...TODO... how?